Shahidfarooq438/Shahidfarooq438/README.md

 # Personal Portfolio
- personal portfoliobuilt using HTML,CSS and javascript
+ personal portfolio built using HTML,CSS and javascript